buhrmi/buhrmi/README.md

   An open-source content monetization platform with built-in revenue sharing.

 - **[Your project here]**<br>
-  I've got one slot open.
+  This slot is empty.
 [Reach out](mailto:letsdosomethingcool@buhrmi.de) if you'd like to work together.

 ### Open-Source Tools